 Anyhow, I instantly fell in love with Cooperative Strip Paragraphs after using them with my own students.
 What I love most about CSP is that it allows my students to process their learning while they write in cooperative groups, practice reading at their own readability level, and go through the steps of revising and editing in an authentic way using a shared piece of work.
 And the fact that CSP can be used in any content area K-12 is an additional BONUS!

-The Power of a 3 Seconds
+The Power of 3 Seconds

-How can something so simply have such an incredible impact?
+How can something so simple have such an incredible impact?
 Wait time...it can make or break a lesson.
 It's the difference between a student fully being engaged and participating and a student becoming frustrated and checking out.